ASH: Archaic Sealed Heat: Gameplay

-ASH: Archaic Sealed Heat is a tactical role-playing game where players take on the role of protagonist Aisya and her army in battles against enemy forces, progressing through a series of battles spread through a chapter-based narrative.
-The game is controlled exclusively using the Nintendo DS stylus.
-The display is split between its two screens; the top screen is used for displaying cutscenes and the battle party, while the bottom screen is used for party control and shows the enemy party in battle.
-Battles are split into three sections; the story segment with battle objective, field gameplay, and battles.
-The game features a New Game Plus option, with players carrying over money earned into the next playthrough.
+ASH: Archaic Sealed Heat is a tactical role-playing game where players take on the role of protagonist Aisya and her army in battles against enemy forces, progressing through a series of battles across a chapter-based narrative.
+The game is controlled using the Nintendo DS stylus, with the display split between its two screens; the top screen is used for displaying cutscenes and the battle party, while the bottom screen is used for party control and shows the enemy party in battle.
+Battles are split into three sections; story with battle objectives, field gameplay, and battles.
+The game features New Game Plus, with players carrying over money earned into the next playthrough.

 Levels play out as turn-based battles in a system dubbed "Team Tactics"; the player has a set number of three-character parties, with these parties represented on the field as a sprite of the party's current leader.
 In-game, only a living person can be a team leader, with the other two members being ash warriors.
-During the field section of battles, players move their assigned units on a square grid, with all units represented using 2D character sprites.
-Movement and attacking consuming a shared pool of Action Points.
+During the field section of battles, players move their assigned units on a square grid, with units represented using 2D character sprites.
+Movement and attacking consume a shared pool of Action Points.
 Once depleted, the player's turn ends, and the bar is replenished by a set amount at the start of the player's next turn.
-Once in position, depending on the proximity of enemies, a unit can be given different commands such as attacking or performing an ability.
-Chests and non-playable characters can also be found during field sections, with chests yielding items, equipment or in-game currency.
+Once in position, depending on the proximity of enemies, a unit can be given different commands, such as attacking or performing an ability.
+Chests and non-playable characters can be found during field sections, with chests yielding items, equipment. or in-game currency.